Fish and crustaceans.

 Moqueca baiana de peixe (fish stew, Bahia, Brasil), a rich, coconut-based fish stew made with coconut milk and dendê (unrefined palm tree oil).
 Moqueca is loosely translated from Tupí-guaraní language as slow cooking.

-To prepare moqueca, chopped onion and garlic are sauteed in the clay pot at a medium to medium-high heat with a small amount of dendê oil (until soft, translucent, and slightly golden).
+To prepare moqueca, chopped onion and garlic are sauteed in a clay pot at a medium to medium-high heat with a small amount of dendê oil (until soft, translucent, and slightly golden).
 Red peppers, basil, and cilantro are then added and cooked until firm.
 Cocunut milk is poured over the mixture and kept simmering until blended.
 Spices (salt, pepper and cumin) are added to taste.
-Fish is incorporated and cooked in a simmer until ready (flaky).
+Fish is incorporated and cooked in a simmer until flaky (courtesy Ig Oribe, Punta del Diablo).